Four Quls

-Four Quls (Arabic: القَلاقِل, Persian: Chahar Qul [چهار قل]) are considered to be four Qur'anic suras, al-Kafirun, al-Ikhlas, al-Falaq, and al-Nas, all of which are begun with the, "qul" (that is, say).
+Four Quls (القَلاقِل; چهار قل) are considered to be four Qur'anic suras, al-Kafirun, al-Ikhlas, al-Falaq, and al-Nas, all of which are begun with the word "qul" (which means, "say").

 They are also referred to as Suwar Qul and Dhat al-Qalaqil.
 According to a hadith from the Prophet of Islam, known as the Hadith of Dhat al-Qalaqil, the recitation of the Four Quls is recommended for protection against disasters.

 The Four Quls are considered as four suras of the Qur'an that begin with the imperative verb, "qul", which means "say".

+Suras

-The mentioned surahs are as follows:
+The mentioned suras (numbers 109, 112, 113, and 114, respectively) and their opening verses are as follows: